+Inside: What are the characteristics of a good student?
+Here are 10 traits and habits that successful learners usually share.
+The good news is, most of these can be taught.

+Being a good student doesn’t just mean achieving high scores on tests.
+It means having:

+Version 14:

-Inside: What makes a good student?
+Inside: What are the characteristics of a good student?
 Here are 10 traits and habits that successful learners usually share.
 The good news is, most of these can be taught.

 Being a good student doesn’t just mean achieving high scores on tests.
 It means having: